-We or Lonza Biologics may terminate the manufacturing agreement due to a material breach of the agreement by the other party, subject to prior written notice and a cure period, due to the insolvency or bankruptcy of the other party, due to a force majeure event that prevents performance under the agreement for at least six months, or if we and Lonza Biologics fail to enter into an initial project plan within ninety days of executing the agreement (which period may be extended by agreement of the parties).
+We or Lonza Biologics may terminate the manufacturing agreement due to a material breach of the agreement by the other party, subject to prior written notice and a cure period, due to the insolvency or bankruptcy of the other party, or due to a force majeure event that prevents performance under the agreement for at least six months.
 We also have the right to terminate the manufacturing agreement, subject to sixty days' written notice, if we discontinue the TRC105 program, whether due to a notice of non-approval or withdrawal of marketing approval by a regulatory agency or otherwise.
 In the event we terminate the manufacturing agreement due to discontinuation of the TRC105 program or a termination by Lonza Biologics due to our material breach or insolvency or bankruptcy, we would be obligated to pay to Lonza Biologics certain batch cancellation and/or early termination fees.

 In addition, under each of our license agreements we may have payment obligations that are contingent upon future events such as our achievement of specified development, regulatory and commercial milestones and are required to make development milestone payments and royalty payments in connection with the sale of products developed under these agreements.
 We do not have any significant ongoing annual payment obligations under these license agreements.
-As of December 31, 2016, we were unable to estimate the timing or likelihood of achieving the milestones or making future product sales and, therefore, any related payments are not included in the table above.
+As of December 31, 2018, we were unable to estimate the timing or likelihood of achieving the milestones or making future product sales and, therefore, any related payments are not included in the table above.
 These commitments include the following: